Imitation Jewellery, Silver Jewellery

-New Market offers everything from apparel, jewellery, footwear , handicrafts, and everything else at very reasonable prices .
-There are several shops for salwar kameez, lehengas, nightwear and sandals .
-Further, The Hogg Market specialises in home appliances and toys.
+New Market offers everything from apparel, jewellery, footwear, handicrafts, and everything else at quite reasonable prices.
+There are several shops for salwar kameez, lehengas, nightwear and sandals.
+Further, the Hogg Market specialises in home appliances and toys.

-Shreeram Arcade has shops for bridal lehengas, in addition to shops for jeans, women’s apparel and footwear.
+Shreeram Arcade has shops for bridal lehengas, along with those for jeans, women’s apparel and footwear.

-Although New Market is only open until 8pm, the surrounding area comes alive, after the stalls have closed.
-Under the glow of lights with people eating, drinking chai (tea), and chatting, this Kolkata Market comes alive.
-It is well worth hanging around to soak up the atmosphere.
+Although New Market is only open until 8pm, the surrounding area comes alive only after the stalls have closed.
+Under the glow of lights with people eating, drinking chai (tea), and chatting, this Kolkata Market comes to life.
+It is well worth hanging around to soak up the vivid atmosphere at New Market.